moorhen-coot/MoorhenElectron/README.md

    `cp -r node_modules/moorhen/moorhen.css ./src/`
 5. Build the app
   * `npm run make-mac-m1` to make an M1 macOS app and redistributable zip (tested on M1 Mac)
-  * `npm run make-mac` to make an Intel macOS app and redistributable zip (tested on M1 and Intel Macs)
+  * `npm run make-mac-intel` to make an Intel macOS app and redistributable zip (tested on M1 and Intel Macs)
   * `npm run make-linux` to make an Linux macOS app and redistributable zip (tested on Linux)
   * `npm run package-win32` to make a Windows app (tested on *Linux*)